*This post has been updated on 20/09/17 to reflect the changes in the numbers

 Una foto publicada por kimchi_chic (@kimchi_chic) el

-My favorite on Season 8, Kimchi is one of the most talented drags I’ve seen in the competition.
+Within the last year, Kimchi Chic, my favourite on Season 8, has doubled her Instagram fans.
+Kimchi is one of the most talented drags I’ve seen in the competition.
 You can tell when there is something more than a good look and her creativity was absolutely brilliant throughout the competition.

 Una foto publicada por Pearl OFFICIAL IG (@pearliaison) el

-Matt James or Pearl (Season 7) started the competition being one of the weakest but ended up being in the Top 3.
+Matt James or Pearl (Season 7) started the competition as one of the weakest but ended up being in the Top 3.

 Despite being the only RuPaul’s contestant disqualified Willam (Season 4) has had major success in the business after the show.
 Which business?
-He has a long career as actor and after RuPaul he have proved to be a real entertainer.
+He has a long career as an actor and after RuPaul he has proved to be a real entertainer.

-Willam might be not he one with more followers on Instagram but it is definitely an authority on Youtube, where he has gathered +692K subscribers and + 117 Million views. ( :o) He also has 247K followers on Twitter.
+Willam might be not the one with more followers on Instagram but it is definitely an authority on Youtube, where he has gathered +797K subscribers and + 151 Million views. ( :o) He also has 309K followers on Twitter.

 When I’m in drag I’m trying to exercise having an entitlement to the space that I’m in and commanding people to look at me.
 It’s powerful.